Connor-Walden/weather-dashboard/README.md

 - jQuery

 ## Thanks To
-A big thanks to OpenWeatherMap for the brilliant API that made this possible
+A big thanks to OpenWeatherMap and momentjs for making this possible!